biggaboy212/random-shit/README.md

 |
 Open Roblox Studio
 |
-Right click on workspace and click "Insert from file"
+Right click on StarterGui and click "Insert from file"
 |
 Choose the RBXM file